arfc/saltproc/doc/userguide/input.rst

 In general, depletion parameters other than the defualts (e.g. timestepper method, solver used for the Bateman equations, normalization, etc.) should be set in the template input file when possible.
 The rationale for this is that these settings have more to do with the internal depletion calculations of the transport code than they do with SaltProc execution.
 The obvious exception to this is the delpletion step settings.

-SaltProc has three
+SaltProc has three...